Dylan-86/dexetera-docs/docs/how-it-works.md

 ### Step 3: View Available Contracts

-Once connected, you see:
+Once connected, you can search for contracts.
+You will see a list of contracts in the homepage and there is a search bar to search for contracts.

 **Contract List** showing:
 - Contract name (e.g., "Bitcoin/USD Futures 2026")
 - Current price
-- Trading volume
 - Time until expiration
-- Available leverage options

 **Each contract displays**:
 - How much USDC is locked in this contract